-Harajuku is the unofficial home of Tokyo’s hip hop scene, and Manhattan Records is essentially the heart of the Harajuku hip hop community.
-Now clocking in at 30 years, the team here have been supplying locals with the best in rap, funk and RnB on vinyl since its inception.
-The crew at Manhattan Records also curate their own compilation titled “The Hits,” where you can discover some of the city’s best underground artists.
+Harajuku is the unofficial home of Tokyo’s hip-hop scene, and Manhattan Records is essentially the heart of the Harajuku hip-hop community.
+Established in 1991, the team here has been supplying locals with the best in rap, funk and R&B on vinyl since the store’s inception.
+In addition to promoting other artists, the crew at Manhattan Records also curates their own compilation titled The Hits, allowing listeners to discover some of the city’s best underground artists.

 Sitting in the backstreets of Harajuku, Big Love has become a must-visit destination for travelling record collectors, thanks to their carefully curated selection of local and imported records.
 As one of the most loved record stores in the world, the iconic little indie store is also home to a bar and an exhibition space.